 Health Gaen - Growing out of the work of the CSDH, Michael Marmot and Sharon Friel developed the concept of Global Action for Health Equity Network (Health Gaen).
 Coordinated from ANU there is now an Asian Pacific network of Health Gaen.
 The UCL Institute collaborates with Health Gaen to further momentum for a developing global network.

-EU - The Institute works as a partner on EU programmes including on Horizon 2020 programmes that have social determinants and health equity at thier core:
+EU - The Institute works as a partner on an number of EU programmes, including a number of Horizon 2020 programmes that have social determinants and health equity at thier core:

 UK & Ireland Public Health Collaborative - The UK & Ireland Collaborative is a partnership between the UCL Institute of Health Equity and public health and government bodies in the UK and Ireland: